Identifying Memory Leaks in Workers

 Step-by-Step Leak Isolation Protocol

 Memory leaks in workers manifest as monotonically increasing heap sizes across execution cycles.
-Execute the following deterministic sequence to isolate retention chains: (1) trigger the target workload, (2) force garbage collection via gc() in DevTools, (3) capture a heap snapshot, (4) repeat the workload with identical inputs, (5) capture a second snapshot and filter by Retained Size > 1MB.
-Cross-reference retained objects with message payloads to rule out PostMessage Bottleneck Analysis artifacts that mimic leak behavior through serialized object duplication rather than true retention.
+Execute the following deterministic sequence to isolate retention chains: (1) trigger the target workload, (2) force garbage collection via the DevTools Memory panel garbage icon, (3) capture a heap snapshot, (4) repeat the workload with identical inputs, (5) capture a second snapshot and use the Comparison view to filter by Retained Size > 1MB.
+Cross-reference retained objects with message payloads to rule out postMessage Bottleneck Analysis artifacts that mimic leak behavior through serialized object duplication rather than true retention.

 Implementation Steps: